yasinaydin14/Pokemon-Bot/README.md

 <br>

-## Observation Spaces & Reward Functions
+## Observation Spaces, Action Spaces, & Reward Functions

 The `DefaultObservationSpace` is the (quite high-dimensional) text/numerical observation space used in our paper.
 Alternatives are listed in `metamon.interface.ALL_OBSERVATION_SPACES`.
 Currently there is just one other built-in option (still in testing) (`DefaultPlusObservationSpace`).
 You may want to create a custom version with more/less features by inheriting from `metamon.interface.ObservationSpace`.